-An SOS family working in the garden (photo: SOS archives).
+An SOS family working in the garden (photo: SOS archives)

 The north-eastern part of Thailand is a predominantly agricultural region, but there is also a very old tradition of handicrafts.
 The city of Nongkhai is situated on the Mekong River, which also marks the border with Laos.
 The people of Nongkhai live mainly off trade with Laos, the capital of which, Vientiane, is just 20 km away on the other side of the river.

 During and shortly after the construction of the "Friendship Bridge" across the Mekong in the 1990s, Nongkhai experienced an economic boom.
 However, the Asian economic crisis brought an end to that.
-The region is rather poor; access to education or health services is difficult for many of its inhabitants.
+The region is rather under pressure; access to education or health services is difficult for many of its inhabitants.
 The city of Nongkhai is a popular tourist destination though, and tourism has become the mainstay of its economy.

 Nongkhai's location on the border does not only promote trade with Laos, it also encourages some illegal activities: trafficking of people is one of the problems the province faces.
 Children from Myanmar, Cambodia, China, Laos and Vietnam are taken to Thailand for commercial sexual exploitation, to sell and beg on the streets of big cities, or to work as domestics.
 The government tries to prevent this by passing the required laws, but enforcing them often turns out to be more difficult than expected.